defenseunicorns/defense-unicorns-hugo-theme/userguide/content/en/docs/adding-content/shortcodes/index.md

 Tabbed panes are implemented using two shortcodes:

 - The `tabpane` shortcode, which is the container element for the tabs.
 This shortcode can hold the optional named parameters `lang`, `highlight` and `right`.
 The value of the optional parameters `lang` and `highlight` are passed on as second `LANG` and third `OPTIONS` arguments to Hugo's built-in [`highlight`](https://gohugo.io/functions/highlight/) function which is used to render the code blocks of the individual tabs.
-Specify `right=true` if you want to right align your tabs.
+Specify `right=true` if you want to right-align your tabs.
 In case the header text of the tab equals the language used in the tab's code block (as in the first tabbed pane example above), you may specify `langEqualsHeader=true` in the surrounding `tabpane` shortcode.
 Then, the header text of the individual tab is automatically set as `lang` parameter of the respective tab.
 - The various `tab` shortcodes represent the tabs you would like to show.
-Specify the named parameter `header` for each tab in order to set the header text of the tab.
-If the `header` parameter is the only parameter inside your tab shortcode, you can specify the header as unnamed parameter, something like `{{</* tab "My header" */>}} … {{</* /tab */>}}`.
+Specify the named parameter `header` for each tab to set the header text of the tab.
+If the `header` parameter is the only parameter inside your tab shortcode, you can specify the header as an unnamed parameter, something like `{{</* tab "My header" */>}} … {{</* /tab */>}}`.
 If your `tab` shortcode does not have any parameters, the header of the tab will default to `Tab n`.
-To split the panes into a left aligned and a right aligned tab group, specify `right=true` in the dividing tab.
+To split the panes into a left aligned and a right-aligned tab group, specify `right=true` in the dividing tab.
 By giving `right=true` several times, you can even render multiple tab groups.
 You can disable a tab by specifying the parameter `disabled=true`.
-For enabled tabs, there are two modes for content display, `code` representation and *textual* representation:
+For enabled tabs, there are two modes for content display, `code` representation, and *textual* representation:
   - By default, the tab's content is rendered as `code block`.
 In order to get proper syntax highlighting, specify the named parameter `lang` --and optionally the parameter `highlight`-- for each tab.
 Parameters set in the parent `tabpane` shortcode will be overwritten.
-  - If the contents of your tabs should be rendered as text with different styles and with optional images, specify `text=true` as parameter of your `tabpane` (or your `tab`).
-If your content is markdown, use the percent sign `%` as outermost delimiter of your `tab` shortcode, your markup should look like `{{%/* tab */%}}`Your \*\*markdown\*\* content`{{%/* /tab */%}}`.
+  - If the contents of your tabs should be rendered as text with different styles and with optional images, specify `text=true` as a parameter of your `tabpane` (or your `tab`).
+If your content is markdown, use the percent sign `%` as the outermost delimiter of your `tab` shortcode, your markup should look like `{{%/* tab */%}}`Your \*\*markdown\*\* content`{{%/* /tab */%}}`.
 In case of HTML content, use `<>` as innermost delimiters: `{{</* tab */>}}`Your &lt;b&gt;HTML&lt;/b&gt; content`{{</* /tab */>}}`.

 {{% alert-info %}}
 By default, the language of the selected tab is stored and preserved between different browser sessions.
 If the content length within your tabs differs greatly, this may lead to unwanted scrolling when switching between tabs.
-To disable this unwanted behaviour, specify `persistLang=false` within your `tabpane` shortcode.
+To disable this unwanted behavior, specify `persistLang=false` within your `tabpane` shortcode.
 {{% /alert-info %}}

 ## Card panes

-When authoring content, it's sometimes very useful to put similar text blocks or code fragments on card like elements, which can be optionally presented side by side.
+When authoring content, it's sometimes very useful to put similar text blocks or code fragments on card-like elements, which can be optionally presented side by side.
 Let's showcase this feature with the following sample card group which shows the first four Presidents of the United States:

 {{% cardpane %}}
 {{% card header="**George Washington**" title="\*1732 &nbsp;&nbsp;&nbsp; †1799" subtitle="**President:** 1789 – 1797" footer="![SignatureGeorgeWashington](https://upload.wikimedia.org/wikipedia/commons/thumb/2/2e/George_Washington_signature.svg/320px-George_Washington_signature.svg.png 'Signature George Washington')" %}}